-With either form of the condition, the result is painful stiffness, and possibly, constriction of nerves in the spinal column.
-In addition, as the facet joints become less functional and stable, the body may produce extra bone tissue called bone spurs, or osteophytes.
-These bits of bone can press upon nerve roots or the spinal cord as well.
-Spinal stenosis – a narrowing of the spinal canal and other nerve passageways – also may arise as the joints and vertebrae are damaged by arthritis.
+With either form of the condition, the result is painful stiffness and, possibly, constriction of nerves in the spinal column.
+In addition, as the facet joints become less functional and stable, the body may produce extra bone tissue called bone spurs or osteophytes.
+These bits of excess bone can press upon nerve roots or the spinal cord.
+Spinal stenosis, a narrowing of the spinal canal and other nerve passageways, also may arise as the joints and vertebrae are damaged by arthritis.

 Conservative spinal arthritis treatments